nasa/webgs/README.md

 [ICAROUS](https://github.com/nasa/icarous) must be installed and properly built.
 On the settings page ensure

     GCS Mode is set to 'SITL'
-    Path to icarous is set correctly
+    Path to ICAROUS is set correctly
     Path to Ardupilot is set correctly (if needed)
     SIM TYPE -> ArduCopter (Spelling and Capitalization Matter)